About Me (Mark)

 I make security & privacy easier to understand.

 Given my goal (making security & privacy easier to understand) and the audience (everyone and technology builders), my work takes a lot of different shapes.
-You can see some of it here on the site.
-It roughly falls into three categories;
+Hopefully you can see that here on the site.

+While each of those outputs is very different, my approach to each is fundamentally the same.
 Getting a reasonable technical voice can be difficult.
 Too often technology folks either go too deep into the weeds or too far off the edge.
-I strike happy medium and can explain complex technical topics in common language.
-I’ve got a wide range of media experience from online to print to radio/podcasts to TV.
-I understand the pressures of media and am more than happy to work under tight deadlines.
+I aim to strike a happy medium and can explain complex technical topics in common language.

 Any event that I support should be inclusive with diverse representation on and off stage and have a code of conduct that is promoted and enforced.
 As a result of this, I do my best not to sit on any panel, speak at, or otherwise support events that doesn’t live these values.